Neo soul: 2010s–present: Late period

 Raheem DeVaughn performs socially conscious and love-themed songs, and has been compared to Donny Hathaway and Marvin Gaye.

 Since its original popularity, neo soul has been expanded and diversified musically through the works of both American and international artists.
 The more popular neo soul artists of the 2010s included Aloe Blacc, Maxwell, John Legend, Anthony Hamilton, Amy Winehouse, Justin Timberlake, Chrisette Michele, Leela James, and Raheem DeVaughn.
 DeVaughn has described himself as an "R&B Hippy Neo-Soul Rock Star", viewing it as a reference to his eclectic musical style.
 In its 2010 issue on critical moments in popular music, Spin cited D'Angelo's Voodoo and its success as a turning point for neo soul: "D'Angelo's pastiche of funk, carnal ache, and high-minded, Afrocentric rhetoric stands as neo-soul's crowning achievement.
 So unsurpassable that it'd be eight years before we'd hear from Erykah Badu and Maxwell again, while Hill and D'Angelo remain missing.
 But Alicia Keys, John Legend, and Cee-Lo picked up D's mantle and ran with it".
 Evan Rytlewski of The A.V.
 Club discerns "a line of revelatory, late-period neo-soul albums" with the releases of Maxwell's BLACKsummers'night (2009), Badu's New Amerykah Part Two (Return of the Ankh) (2010), Bilal's Airtight's Revenge (2010), Aloe Blacc's Good Things (2010) and Frank Ocean's Channel Orange (2012).
-In the 2010s and 2020s, other neo soul acts included Tyler, The Creator, Fitz and the Tantrums, Mayer Hawthorne, Nathaniel Rateliff & the Night Sweats, Sol Chyld and Amos Lee.
+In the 2010s and 2020s, other neo soul acts included Tyler, The Creator, Fitz and the Tantrums, Mayer Hawthorne, Nathaniel Rateliff & the Night Sweats, JMSN, Sol Chyld and Amos Lee.

 In August 2019, Okayplayer journalist Keith Nelson Jr. published a piece highlighting 11 recording artists who are "on the precipice of pushing neo-soul forward" into its third decade of existence: Steve Lacy ("cut from the abstract neo-soul cloth of Frank Ocean where you're just as likely to have a jam session as you are to hear philosophical quips"), Mahalia ("singer-songwriter, with honeyed vocals ... songs of love and anguish typically exist in narratives, similar to Jill Scott, who paved her path"), Adrian Daniel ("experimentation and vulnerability that is reminiscent of fellow Brooklynite Maxwell"), VanJess ("sister duo float between the soulful chemistry of Floetry and the unapologetically assertive of City Girls ... artful sexual empowerment"), Donovan ("avant-garde singer and instrumentalist ... bedroom intimate vocals and [emotive] production"), Ari Lennox ("can make Tinder plights sound rich with soul ... akin to Erykah Badu"), Marco McKinnis ("Anthony Hamilton meets D'Angelo ... hazy ambient sounds"), Baby Rose ("exquisitely guttural voice makes [love] palpable"), Kyle Dion ("a register so high it sounded like tearful begging"), Lucky Daye ("his love odes are imbued with a Raphael Saadiq-esque adventurousness"), and Iman Omari ("a faint Bilal tinge ... music that leans heavy on a jazz/hip-hop").